Banshee1221/HPC-Lessons/Networking/Tutorial 1/README.md

 - Test the connectivity by ssh'ing to the server that you copies your ID to.

+- If it works, type `exit` to return to the head node.

 If all went well, you should be able to SSH into the server without having to type in the password.
 Do this from the head Pi to all the node Pi's.

 ### Copying Files